huangyh09/brie/doc/install.rst

 .. code-block:: bash

   pip install -U tensorflow-gpu
-  conda install -c anaconda cupti conda install -c anaconda cudnn export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/extras/CUPTI/lib64
+  conda install -c anaconda cudatoolkit

+Make sure that you have compatible versions between tensorflow and NVIDIA CUDA.
+You can check TF's test `here <https://www.tensorflow.org/install/source#gpu>`.
 For more information on GPU configuration, please refer to the `Tensorflow documentation`_, or `anaconda GPU`_.